monachilada/wp-charts/readme.txt

 ### Latest Fix / Patch ###

-I've setup a script to explicitly set the height according to the width in order to keep the dimensions equal, this stops the distortion of the charts in IE.
+I've setup a script to explicitly set the height according to the width in order to keep the dimensions equal, this stops the distortion of the charts in IE.  A side effect is that you cannot currently have charts that are not square in proportions, which obviously will not do, so I'll be adding a proprtions property soonest.

 ### Features Coming Soon ###
+* Proportions to allow for non square charts.
-* Chart Key tables, next up I swear!
+* Chart Key tables, next big change up I swear!
-* Additional Widget Options
+* Additional Widget Options.
 * Editor admin pop up to make creating beautiful charts faster than you can say "user friendly"
 * Color palette themes for quick stylish data
-* Plugin Options for extensive chart control (just for you fiddly folk)
+* Plugin Options for extensive chart control by setting your own sensible defaults (just for you fiddly folk)

 == Installation ==

 ### Easy ###
-1.Search WP charts via plugins > add new, or upload.
+1.Search WP charts via plugins > add new.
 2.find the plugin listed and click activate.
-3. For Now  - Use the Shortcodes for fun and profit
+3. Use the Shortcodes and widget for fun and profit

 ### Not So Easy ###
 1. Fire up your favourite FTP and upload `wp_charts folder` to the `/wp-content/plugins/` directory